dan-t/cpp-typecheck/README.md

 A command line tool to type check a C++ source file with a [clang compilation database](http://clang.llvm.org/docs/JSONCompilationDatabase.html).

+`cpp-typecheck` extracts the compiler command for the given source file from the database, executes it and outputs the output of the compiler.

+The design of `cpp-typecheck` was to get the most minimal program, that doesn't need any configuration, should just work and is easy to integrate into editors.

 The database contains the compiler commands - with all flags, defines and includes - of all source files of the project.
 The easiest way to get a database is for a [cmake](https://cmake.org/) build project by calling `cmake` with the option `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON`.
 After the complete rebuild of the project the root of the build directory will contain a database named `compile_commands.json`.

-`cpp-typecheck` extracts the compiler command for the given source file from the database, executes it and outputs the output of the compiler.

-The design of `cpp-typecheck` was to get the most minimal program, that doesn't need any configuration and should just work.

 There're several programs operating with a database and also doing type checking, like [rtags](https://github.com/Andersbakken/rtags) or